You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 • You can offer coaching as a bonus.
 This can also help you upsell more coaching later

-• You can offer end of course project review
+• You can offer an end-of-course project review

 • You can offer a complementary number of months to your evergreen community program